Last Updated on August 20, 2021 by Michelle Ball

-Sometimes students are just not at the right school, but their parents like the school district they live within and want to keep their kids in it.
-There are processes in place to achieve this goal, but certain requirements must be met.
-Some options available to parents include open enrollment or filing an application for intradistrict transfer per school district policies.
+Sometimes students are just not at the right school, but their parents like the school district they live in and want to keep the students in it.
+There are district processes in place to achieve this goal, but certain requirements must be met.
+Some options available to parents include open enrollment or filing an application for intradistrict (within district) transfer per school district policies.

-All districts are supposed to have an open enrollment process, and the only argument to not have one could conceivably be that there is only one school in the district or all their schools are overly enrolled, aka impacted, and will remain so.
+All school districts are supposed to have an open enrollment process for students, and the only argument to not have one could conceivably be that there is only one school in the district or all their schools are overenrolled, aka impacted, and will remain so.
 Most districts will have some space and will need to hold an open enrollment process.

-The school open enrollment process usually happens at the end of the prior year or early in the calendar year when the transfer will apply (e.g. late 2021- early 2022 deadline for a move at the beginning of the 2022-2023 school year).
-Due dates for submissions vary by school district.
+The school district open enrollment process usually happens early in the calendar year (e.g. at the beginning of 2021 for a fall 2021 student transfer).
+Due dates for student submissions vary by school district.

-If open enrollment request time has passed, and a parent wants to transfer to another school in their district, they could pursue an intradistrict transfer.
+If the open enrollment deadline time has passed, and a parent wants to transfer a student to another school in their school district, the parent can pursue an intradistrict transfer.